Esat-cpu/C_shell/README.md

 ## Compilation

-To build the shell run:
+To build the shell, run:
 ```bash
 make
 ```